jamesrz2live/ninjadocs/README.md

 ## tests

-To run the tests, simply run `rspec` from within the root directory.
+The default rake task is to run the tests, so simply `rake` from within the ninjadocs directory path.